Hey, man, let me tell you about something that's, like, totally amazing...

 - Historical In-Joke: D.R. & Quinch's first adventure ever is based entirely on how they influenced Earth's history and development as part of an elaborate revenge scheme against their college dean.

 - Humans Are Morons: Plays a large role in "D.R. & Quinch Have Fun on Earth."
-When humans finally discover the alien life and society the title character's corner of the galaxy, they're given a civic reception at "The League of Disadvantaged Planets' Charity Hall" because everyone thinks they're "mindless lifeforms."
+When humans finally discover the alien life and society in the title character's corner of the galaxy, they're given a civic reception at "The League of Disadvantaged Planets' Charity Hall" because everyone thinks they're "mindless lifeforms."

 - Idiosyncratic Episode Naming: Every single story is given a title along the lines of "D.R. & Quinch _______"